Meet the cast of ITV’s Belgravia - TheNewsTrace

 Emily Reid performs Sophia Trenchard

 Who’s Sophie Trenchard?
-The Trenchard’s stunning daughter, Sophia is a younger girl in love as she prepares to attend the Duchess of Richmond’s ball on the eve of the Battle of Waterloo.
+The Trenchard’s stunning daughter, Sophia is a younger lady in love as she prepares to attend the Duchess of Richmond’s ball on the eve of the Battle of Waterloo.

 The place have I seen Emily Reid earlier than?
 The up-and-coming actress has starred in Leprechaun Returns and Curfew.